-The work stop is an accessory that is included with the JET J-9225 Bandsaw.
+The work stop is an accessory that is included with the JET J-9180 Bandsaw.
 It is used to set up the saw for making multiple cuts of the same length.

-Do not allow the blade to rest on the workpiece when the saw is not cutting.
+on the workpiece when the saw is not cutting.